Mark 7:14-23 Reflection: Defilement

 Reflection: From within

 We may have heard of the saying “We are what we eat.”
 This is true only in terms of healthy living.
 Yet in the gospel reading above, Jesus tells us to be careful of what comes out from within, not what goes inside us.
-Previously, He scolded the religious leaders for being too meticulous about externality such as washing of hands before eating.
+Previously, He scolded the religious leaders for being too meticulous about externalities such as washing hands before eating.
 Now He continues to teach us that food intake which is also external does not make us sinful.
-It is what comes from within us that make us so.
+It is what comes from within us that makes us so.

 The heart as mentioned by Jesus includes our conscience, thoughts, moods, and feelings.
-Our thoughts and feelings become our word and actions which then become our choices, attitudes and habit.
+Our thoughts and feelings become our words and actions which then become our choices, attitudes and habits.
 If our heart is true and pure, it will reveal itself outwardly in our speech and behavior.
 On the other hand, our evil thoughts, as Jesus explained, can readily turn into the twelve evil acts namely: unchastity, theft, murder, adultery, greed, malice, deceit, licentiousness, envy, blasphemy, arrogance, and folly.

 It is necessary to do introspection regularly.
 Although we were made in the image and likeness of God, we are prone to harbor evil thoughts and the tendency to rebel.
 So what is in your heart?
 Do you have a heart of stone or a heart that is willing to accept the presence of God?
 With the help of the Holy Spirit, let us pray like the Psalmist in Psalm 139:23-24, “Search me, O God, and know my heart: try me, and know my thoughts: And see if there be any wicked way in me, and lead me in the way everlasting.”
 Because we desire to be pure and holy, let us also pray like King David in Psalm 51 thus, “Create in me a clean heart, o God and renew a right spirit within me”.